 This may include:

 - Medicines to help your bladder relax.
 They can reduce the strong urge to urinate or need to urinate frequently.
 These are called anticholinergic drugs.
 Possible side effects include increased heart rate, low blood pressure, dry mouth, and constipation.
+Another class of drug is known as a beta 3 receptor blocker.
+Possible side effect can be an increase in blood pressure but this does not occur often.

 - A medicine called phenazopyridine (pyridium) to help relieve pain and burning with urination.